David Lean: For MGM

-Initially, reviews for Doctor Zhivago were lukewarm, but critics have since come to see it as one of Lean's best films, with film director Paul Greengrass calling it "one of the great masterpieces of cinema".
+Initially, reviews for Doctor Zhivago were lukewarm, but some critics have since come to see it as one of Lean's best films, with film director Paul Greengrass calling it "one of the great masterpieces of cinema".
 As of 2020, it is the 9th highest-grossing film of all time, adjusted for inflation.
 Producer Carlo Ponti used Maurice Jarre's lush romantic score to create a pop tune called "Lara's Theme", which became an international hit song with lyrics under the title "Somewhere My Love", one of cinema's most successful theme songs.
-The British director of photography, Freddie Young, won an Academy Award for his colour cinematography.
+Freddie Young, the British director of photography, won an Academy Award for his colour cinematography.
 Around the same time, Lean also directed some scenes of The Greatest Story Ever Told (1965) while George Stevens was committed to location work in Nevada.

 Lean's Ryan's Daughter (1970) was released after an extended period on location in Ireland.
 A doomed romance set against the backdrop of 1916 Ireland's struggles against the British, it is loosely based on Gustave Flaubert's Madame Bovary.
-Starring the aging Hollywood 'bad boy' Robert Mitchum in an uncharacteristic role as a long-suffering Irish husband and British actress Sarah Miles as his faithless young wife, the film received far fewer positive reviews than the director's previous work, being particularly savaged by the New York critics.
-Some critics felt the film's massive visual scale on gorgeous Irish beaches and extended running time did not suit its small-scale romantic narrative.
+Starring the aging Hollywood 'bad boy' Robert Mitchum in an uncharacteristic role as a long-suffering Irish husband and British actress Sarah Miles as his faithless young wife, the film received far fewer positive reviews than the director's previous work.
+It was particularly savaged by the New York critics, some of whom felt the film's massive visual scale on gorgeous Irish beaches and extended running time did not suit its small-scale romantic narrative.
 Nonetheless, the film was a box office success, earning $31 million and making it the 8th highest-grossing film of that year.
 It won two Academy Awards the following year, another for cinematographer Freddie Young and for supporting actor John Mills in his role as a village halfwit.

 The poor critical reception of the film prompted Lean to meet with the National Society of Film Critics, gathered at the Algonquin Hotel in New York, including The New Yorkers Pauline Kael, and ask them why they objected to the movie.
 "I sensed trouble from the moment I sat down", Lean says of the now famous luncheon.
 Time critic Richard Schickel asked Lean point blank how he, the director of Brief Encounter, could have made "a piece of bullshit" like Ryan's Daughter.
 These critics so lacerated the film for two hours to David Lean's face that the devastated Lean was put off from making films for a long time.
 "They just took the film to bits", said Lean in a later television interview.
 "It really had such an awful effect on me for several years ... you begin to think that maybe they're right.
 Why on earth am I making films if I don't have to?
 It shakes one's confidence terribly."